filippovarini/sharktrack/readme.md

 | Chapter | Description
 |--|--|
 | [Introduction to SharkTrack](./readme.md#introduction-to-sharktrack) | This page is for users who are just considering the use of AI in their workflow, and aren't even sure yet whether SharkTrack would be useful.
 It summarizes what we do with the model, how it can help you and how other people use it |
-| [SharkTrack User Guide](./sharktrack-user-guide.md) | This is a guide to run SharkTrack on your data.
-Jump to it if you're already familiar with SharkTrack and you're ready to run it on your data (and you have some familiarity with running Python code).
+| [SharkTrack User Guide](./sharktrack-user-guide.md) | How to download and run SharkTrack on your data.
+Jump to it if you're already familiar with SharkTrack and you have data it can analyse.
-| [Annotation Pipeline](./annotation-pipelines.md) | Once you have run the model, this page illustrates how to convert the output into species-specific MaxN metriccs.
+| [Annotation Pipeline](./annotation-pipelines.md) | Once you have run the model, this page illustrates how to convert the output into species-specific MaxN metrics.

 [![watrch video](static/video_screenshot.png)](https://drive.google.com/file/d/1b_74wdPXyJPe2P-m1c45jjsV2C5Itr-R/view?usp=sharing)
 *Click on the image above to watch a demo*